-The Project Management's Projects tab lets you create and configure projects within your tenant.
+The Project Management's Projects tab lets admin users create and configure projects within your tenant.

 Create and configure projects

-The Projects tab allows you to designate a LoadRunner Cloud project for specific work groups, products, or projects within your group.
+The Projects tab allows admin users to designate a LoadRunner Cloud project for specific work groups, products, or projects within your group.

 Load generators can be shared by multiple projects.
 However, assets such as scripts, monitors, and load tests, cannot be shared between projects.

-Note: If you do not see the Projects tab in the Project Management area, open a support ticket requesting to enable the tab.
+Note: If you do not see the Projects tab in the Project Management area, open a support ticket requesting to enable it.

 Create, edit and remove projects from your tenant.